skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/build.md

 #### Create a policy named **`webadminspermissionpolicy`** using the example below

 ### Walk Through

-* Create the policy (you will first need to generate a file named policydoc using the example policy below)
+* Use the following JSON to create a file named policydoc for the policy document:
-	* `aws iam create-policy --policy-name webadminspermissionpolicy --policy-document file://policydoc`
-* Attach the policy to the webadmins role
-	* `aws iam attach-role-policy --role-name webadmins --policy-arn arn:aws:iam::Account_ID:policy/webadminspermissionpolicy`
-* When you are done the **webadmins** role should have these three policies attached: webadminspermissionpolicy, IAMReadOnlyAccess & AWSLambdaReadOnlyAccess.

 !!! hint
 	The question marks **`????`** in the resource elements below should be replaced with something that could act as a resource restriction.
 The end result is that you will have a pathing requirement for the roles and policies.